weirdyang/pluralsight-git-integration-node/readme.md

       npm install -g npx`
     ```

-3. For options 2a.
-You should see this messag:
+3. For options 2b.
+You should see this message:
     ```
     npm WARN read-shrinkwrap This version of npm is compatible with lockfileVersion@1, but npm-shrinkwrap.json was generated for lockfileVersion@0.
 I'll try to do my best with it!
     ```